hpeinar/mtg/README.md

 Idea
 ===
-Currently available deck builders are not supporting mobile and tablets.
+Currently available deck builders are not supporting mobiles and tablets.
 Also it is not convenient to keep track of your collection when you have 1000+ cards.

-This solution should provide both easy collection adding (keyboard shortcuts, easy search etc) and convenient UI for both PC and mobile devices.
+This solution should provide both easy collection managment (keyboard shortcuts, easy search etc) and convenient UI for both PC and mobile devices.
 So next time you go to a draft, you can easly search what carda you have, what cards you want etc